ytyulkinaxway/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 ## General architecture

 This chapter is focused on general architecture in support of an API management deployment on a dedicated Kubernetes cluster.
 The chapter discusses architectural principles, as well as required and optional components.
-There are many ways to deploy software on a Kubernetes cluster, but this document shares Axway's experience acquired from deploying AMPLIFY API Management in an actual production environment.
+There are many ways to deploy software on a Kubernetes cluster, but this document shares Axway's experience acquired from deploying Amplify API Management in an actual production environment.
 Most of the implementation details will be outlined in the following chapters.

 Make sure the constraints listed in the chapters are respected in case of deployment on an existing Kubernetes cluster.

 ### Principles

 The name of the new deployment option _EMT_ gives a good clue that with this option, many operational aspects of the architecture are externalized to an orchestration component.
-Existing users of AMPLIFY API Management should be aware that with EMT deployment, the role of Admin Node Manager becomes more of a monitoring tool and Node Manager is completely removed from the EMT architecture.
+Existing users of Amplify API Management should be aware that with EMT deployment, the role of Admin Node Manager becomes more of a monitoring tool and Node Manager is completely removed from the EMT architecture.

 Official testing is taking place in Kubernetes as the orchestration component.
 However, the Docker images are agnostic, so they can be deployed in other orchestration platforms, like Swarm.
 Kubernetes manages many important aspects of runtime, security, and operations, for example: